romenab/cvmaker/README.md

 ## CV Maker

-This project is a web application that lets an authenticated user to fill out CV forms, display and update them.
+This project is a web application that lets an authenticated user to fill out CV forms, display, update and delete them.

 ## Features
 - User authentification